splunk/observability-workshop/content/en/s4r/20-opentelemetry/_index.md

 ---
 title: OpenTelemetry
-linkTitle: 1.5.
-OpenTelemetry
+linkTitle: OpenTelemetry
 description: This section of the workshop provides an exercise using Splunk infra monitoring based on the Kubernetes Navigator.
-weight: 15
+weight: 20
-hidden: true
+hidden: false
 ---

 TBD